Frequently Asked Questions About Brain Injury Lawsuits

 The damage caused by TBIs is usually confined to the area in which the impact or penetration occurred.
 A TBI can vary in severity based on the patient’s symptoms and is classified as mild, moderate or severe.

 The effects of a mild TBI are similar to a concussion and include:

-- Loss of consciousness for no less than 30 minutes
+- Loss of consciousness for 30 minutes or more

 - Memory loss